 Single-parent families are much more common today than they were 40 years ago.2 Rates have increased across race and income groups, but single parenthood is more prevalent among African Americans and Hispanics.
-Twentytwo percent of African American children were living in a singleparent home in 1960; by 2001, the percentage had more than doubled to 53 percent.
+Twenty-two percent of African American children were living in a single-parent home in 1960; by 2001, the percentage had more than doubled to 53 percent.
 For whites, the percentage nearly tripled, from 7 percent to 19 percent, over the same time period.
-Three out of 10 Hispanic children lived in singleparent families in 2001.
+Three out of 10 Hispanic children lived in single-parent families in 2001.3

-In 1996, 71.5 million children under the age of 18 lived in the U.S. The large majority of these children were living with two parents, one-quarter lived with a single parent, and less than 4 percent lived with another relative or in foster care (see Figure 1).
+In 1996, 71.5 million children under the age of 18 lived in the U.S. The large majority of these children were living with two parents, one-quarter lived with a single parent, and less than 4 percent lived with another relative or in foster care [see Figure 1 in the designed version of the policy brief].
 Two-thirds of children were living with two married, biological parents, and less than 2 percent with two cohabiting, biological parents.
 Less than 7 percent lived within a step-family.
-Twenty percent of children lived with a single mother, 2 percent with a single father, and almost 3 percent lived in an informal step-family that is, with a single parent and his or her partner.3
+Twenty percent of children lived with a single mother, 2 percent with a single father, and almost 3 percent lived in an informal step-family-that is, with a single parent and his or her partner.4

 Family situations often change, which makes understanding the effects of family structure on children complicated.
 Many children live in more than one type of family during the course of their childhoods.
-For instance, the majority of children in step-families have also lived in a single-parent family at some point.
+For instance, the majority of children in step-families have also lived in a single-parent family at some point.5